VaibhavLakshmiS/Desktop-Organiser/README.md

 ## Getting Started

 1. Clone this repository to your local machine:
-2.Create a config.json file with predefined categories.
+-2.Create a config.json file with predefined categories.
 See Sample config.json.
-3.Run the script:
+-3.Run the script:
-bash
+-bash
-python organizer.py
+-python organizer.py

 Usage
 Select a Mode: